giantswarm/docs/src/content/tutorials/continuous-deployment/apps/automatic_updates_appcr.md

     cd management-clusters/${MC_NAME}/secrets
     ```

-3. Create Kubernetes Secret with Docker Registry credentials and save it into a file:
+3. Create Kubernetes secret with Docker Registry credentials and save it into a file:

     ```nohighlight
     kubectl create secret docker-registry \